 This should be a one-shot deal; remove all the tiles in a single work session for best results.
 Otherwise, you risk spreading asbestos through the entire house.

 Floor Tile Removal

-After this has been done, use a hammer and putty knife to remove the tiles.
-The putty knife will act as a wedge that youre driving between the tiles and the floor to pry them up.
+After this has been done, use a floor scraper to remove the tiles.
+The scraper acts as a wedge that youre driving between the tiles and the floor to pry them up.

-Use a chemical solvent and scouring pads to scrub away any remaining adhesive on the floors where asbestos can still linger, and clean the floor thoroughly afterward.
-Dispose of all trash and work clothes immediately.
+Use a chemical solvent and scouring pads to scrub away any remaining adhesive on the floors where asbestos fibers can still linger, and clean the floor thoroughly afterward.
+Dispose of all trash and work clothes according to local code immediately.

 Learning how to remove asbestos floor tiles is the easy part.
 The hard part can come from many things -- complying with regulations, getting up stubborn adhesive/mastic, and more.
 Laying the new floor over the old is sometimes a better option and should certainly be considered.